 - Proprietary charger

 Best Heart Rate Tracker

 Follow your heart

 When you're looking for a comfortable and convenient way to track heart rate and calorie burn data, the Wahoo TICKR FIT is the answer.

-There's a lot to be said about fitness trackers that offer a bit of everything, like the Huawei Band 3 Pro.
+There's a lot to be said about fitness trackers that offer a bit of everything, like the Huawei Band 2 Pro.
 You'll enjoy numerous fitness features, including heart rate monitoring, sleep tracking, swim tracking, and a convenient built-in GPS.
-The battery promises to last 12 days with typical use and seven hours in GPS mode.
+The battery promises to last 21 days with typical use and five hours in GPS mode.
 We dare you to find another tracker in this price range that offers all of these.